-SRMR-I10A - The social, cultural and economic well-being of Otago's communities depends on the use and development of natural and physical resources, but that use and development can compromise or conflict with the achievement of environmental outcomes132
+SRMR-I10A - The social, cultural and economic well-being of Otago's communities depends on the use and development of natural and physical resources, but that use and development can compromise or conflict with the achievement of environmental outcomes

-The ability to access and use natural and physical resources, including for infrastructure, primary production, mineral and aggregate extraction, tourism and industrial activities, is essential for the social, cultural and economic well-being of the region.
-Access to, and the ability to use, natural and physical resources can be impacted by regulatory changes, incompatible land uses, natural hazards and climate change.
-Equally, the use and development of the region's natural and physical resources can have adverse effects on the environment which need to be appropriately managed.
+The ability to access, and-use and develop natural and physical resources, including for infrastructure, primary production, mineral and aggregate extraction, tourism and industrial activities, is essential for the social, cultural and economic well-being of the region and, in some cases, the nation123.
+Access to, and the ability to use and develop124, natural and physical resources can be impacted by regulatory changes, incompatible land uses, natural hazards and climate change.
+Equally, the use and development of the region's natural and physical resources can have adverse effects on the environment which-that125 need to be appropriately managed.

-The well-being of Otago's communities relies on the ability to access and use the region's natural and physical resources.
-The quality of these resources and the ability to access them has a direct bearing on the well-being of people and communities in the region.
+The well-being of Otago's communities relies on the ability to access, and-use and develop126 the region's natural and physical resources.
+The quality of these resources and the ability to access them, including during emergencies and natural hazard events, has a direct bearing on the health, safety and127 well-being of people and communities in the region.

-Failing to plan and provide for activities that contribute to the regional economy can have-an 133 adverse socio_economic 134 consequences.
+Failing to plan and provide for activities that contribute to the regional economy can have an 128 adverse socio_economic129 consequences.
 Conversely, failure of activities to sustainably manage their impact on natural and physical resources can also lead to poor socioeconomic outcomes.